BelvaSloan/AD400/README.md

-git add <filename>		add changes made to certain file in local branch git add .			add all changes made to all file in local branch git commit -m <"message">	commit changes along with a message describing edits made git push			push all commits upstream
+git add <filename>		add changes made to certain file in local branch git add .			add all changes made to all file in local branch git commit -m <"message">	commit changes along with a message describing edits made

+git push --set-upstream <what branch we're pushing to> <what branch we're pushing>
+"git push --set-upstream origin test-branch"